kakopappa/sinric/README.md

 How to use

-1. Register for an account if you do not have one (Use Chrome, FireFox)
+1. Register for an account (https://sinric.com) if you do not have one (Use Chrome, FireFox)

-2. Login and create a smart home device
+2. Login and create a smart home device (Dashboard -> Add smart home device)

-3. Copy your API Key
+3. Copy your API Key from dashboard

-4. Connect.
-Example Switch
-https://github.com/kakopappa/sinric/blob/master/arduino_examples
+4. Connect to Sinric IOT server.
+For an example use switch https://github.com/kakopappa/sinric/blob/master/arduino_examples

+5. Change the Arduino Sketch.
+Replace the API Key, Wifi SSID and Password

-5. Install Amazon Alexa smart home skill (Available in US, German, India, UK, Canada) here https://www.amazon.com/dp/B078RGYWQQ
+6. Install Amazon Alexa Smart Home Skill (Available in US, German, India, UK, Canada) here and Link to your Sinric account. https://www.amazon.com/dp/B078RGYWQQ

+7. Discover for new devices.

-6. Buy Me a Beer!
+8. Buy Me a Beer!

 Paypal: https://paypal.me/arunat